sandro/specjour/README.markdown

 ## Working with git
 Commit the .specjour directory but ignore the performance file.
 The performance file constantly changes, there's no need to commit it.
-Specjour uses it in an attempt to optimize the run order, ensuring each machine gets at least one long-running test.
+Specjour uses it in an attempt to optimize the run order; ensuring each machine gets at least one long-running test.

     $ cat .gitignore